fread-ink/epub-cfi-resolver/README.md

 * Implement :offset for <img alt="text"> elements
 * If encountering offset, spatial or temporal after already having seen one of those, stop parsing
 * If not last subpart, disregard offset, spatial, temporal, sideBias and text location assertion
+* Implement .resolveFinalURI with a callback for fetching and parsing each file
 * Finish implementing compare/sort
 * Unit tests for compare
 * More unit tests for generator